No booking fees on the app

 London to Glasgow train timetable

-Journey from London to Glasgow on the fastest train in 5h 16m, usually 5h 35m.
-Every day, 34 trains leave from London, starting at 05:45 and ending at 23:33.
-During Off-Peak Times from 09:30 on weekdays, enjoy a quieter and less crowded journey.
-Get real-time updates on train schedules, delays, and cancellations.
-Save time, effort, and money with us.
+From London to Glasgow, take the fastest train in 5h 16m, typically 5h 34m.
+Daily, 39 trains depart from London, with the first at 05:45 and the last at 23:33.
+During Off-Peak times starting at 09:30 on weekdays, enjoy a quieter space with fewer people.
+Check real-time updates for train times, delays, and cancellations.
+We save you time, effort, and money.

 London to Glasgow train tickets and times